 The Group's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts and other receivables, and accounts and other payables that are denominated in foreign currency.
-A strengthening (weakening) of 1% of the NTD against the USD would have increased (decreased) the net profit before tax by \$1,546 and \$1,917, respectively.
+A strengthening (weakening) of 1% of the NTD against the USD as of December 31, 2024 and 2023, would have increased (decreased) the net profit before tax by \$1,073 and \$1,546, respectively.
 The analysis assumes that all other variables remain constant.
 The analysis is performed on the same basis for both periods.